mfjkri/Telegram-Chatbot/README.md

 ### 2.1.3) **get_info_from_user**

-Similar to `get_input_from_user` except that the input is a user information and is stored globally in the userdata.
+Similar to `get_input_from_user` except that the input is a user information (string) and is stored globally in the userdata.
 No additional logic implementation is required.

 ```python
 def format_number_input(input_str : Union[str, bool]):